kferr0012/Lexi/README.md

 ## Usage :
 * Start Lexi :
-    * User says "hey lexi"
+    * User says "launch medical bot"
     * (This is the Invocation Name, similar to saying "Alexa")
 * Ask for a prescription recommendation :
     * User provides an utterance for Prescription Recommendation